fatimakssayrawi9/-Emotion-Classification-and-Recommendation-System-for-Mental-Health-Support-/README.md

 You can reproduce the results of this project using one of the following methods:

 **Option 1: Run on Google Colab**
 1. Access the Google Drive Folder: The Google Drive folder contains all the Colab notebooks and datasets required for this project.
-You can access it via the shared link: [[Insert Google Drive Link Here](https://drive.google.com/drive/folders/1KCZBJ4276N-VsQiteO_3vsbHFFkUrQ5R?usp=sharing)].
+You can access it via the shared link: [[Google Drive Link Here](https://drive.google.com/drive/folders/1KCZBJ4276N-VsQiteO_3vsbHFFkUrQ5R?usp=sharing)].
 2. Select a Notebook: Choose the notebook you wish to run.
 Each notebook in the folder is labeled clearly, and the corresponding dataset(s) required are mentioned in the notebook.
 3. Upload the Dataset(s): Before running the notebook, upload the dataset(s) specified in the notebook instructions folder.
 4. Run the Notebook: Follow the step-by-step instructions in the selected notebook to reproduce the results.